The brake light on Irene Sherman’s pre-owned Jaguar is flashing on and off, but the fix is proving to be impractical. Can these wheels be saved?

 “See your local authorized Jaguar Retailer for complete terms and conditions of the limited warranty and service coverage,” it says.

 And those specifics are your problem.
 Jaguar sets the rules and Jaguar also gets to interpret its own warranty.
-So if it can’t duplicate the ABS problem, then yes, it can ship your Vanden Plas back to you in an presumably unsafe condition.
+So if it can’t duplicate the ABS problem, then yes, it can ship your Vanden Plas back to you in a presumably unsafe condition.
+(Here is our ultimate guide to resolving your consumer problem.)

 This is one of those times when a company isn’t taking the time to review the circumstances of your request.
 I have driven in Kauai before, and second the need for reliable brakes.
 The roads are small and punctuated by chickens.